Terrorism in Malaysia: Malaysia's effort in defining terrorism

-After the terrorist attack on World Trade Centre and the Pentagon on 11 September 2001, Malaysia has actively emphasised on the need to define terrorism in view of increasingly discriminatory environment against the Muslims.
+After the 11 September 2001 terrorist attacks in the United States, Malaysia has actively emphasised on the need to define terrorism in view of increasingly discriminatory environment against the Muslims.
 During the Organisation of Islamic Conference (OIC) meeting on 4 April 2002 in Kuala Lumpur, Malaysia's Prime Minister at the time Mahathir Mohamad proposed 'a definition for terrorism encompassing all violence targeted at civilians, which he said included 11 September attacks, Palestinian suicide bombers as well as assaults by Israel in the Palestinian territories'.
-However, the proposal was met with resistance from the Arab countries, for fear that it will criminalised the Palestinian struggle for statehood.
+However, the proposal was met with resistance from the Arab countries, for fear that it will criminalise the Palestinian struggle for statehood.

 Terrorism definition in Malaysia's Anti-Terrorism Legislation

 The Security Offences (Special Measures) Act 2012 (Act 747) was enacted to specifically deal with terrorism.
 Under the Act, the following actions warrant the invocation of the law: